 Cons: Can be a little too flimsy for truly hardcore use.

-The two big selling points here are the price, and the crossbody style.
+The two big selling points of this bag are the price and the crossbody style.

 Pros: It’s a lightweight, stylish bag you can grab for a quick outing.
-It has room for a camera, tablet or a small laptop computer, and has a hidden anti-theft pocket and an external bottle holder.
+It has room for a camera, tablet or a small laptop computer and a hidden anti-theft pocket and an external bottle holder.

-Cons: The zipper can break, so be don’t overstuff it.
+Cons: The zipper can break, so be sure you don’t overstuff it.

-One of the coolest-looking packs out there, it’s sure to turn heads, plus it’s also an incredibly versatile offering you immediate access to individual parts of the bag, or everything at once.
+One of the coolest-looking packs out there is also incredibly versatile, offering immediate access to individual parts of the bag or everything at once.

 Pros: When you open the three-way zippers of this backpack, you have access to interior side pouches that will hold your electronics, a padded laptop sleeve, and other organizational spots inside.
 The suspension system offers superb stabilization and the packs overall low profile means ease moving through crowds.

-Made in Colorado, this pack is made from mostly upcycled items (bike tires, street signs, and tent materials) so it is environmentally friendly and highly functional.
-Perfect for the bike commuter or subway rider, with its hip and sternum belts.
+This pack is made in Colorado from mostly upcycled items (bike tires, street signs, and tent materials), so it is environmentally friendly and highly functional.
+Hip and sternum belts make it perfect for bike and train commuters.

 Cons: Since they are made from upcycled materials, no two bags are ever the same, so there might be some style differences when you get it.